 Before creating an ad, you should define your goal.
-What do you want to accomplish with your ad?
-Want to grow your member base?
-That’s great, but let’s be more specific because certain ad campaigns will try to do that differently depending upon the time of year, what you’re promoting, how much money you want to spend, etc. So if you wanted to run an ad during the post-New Year’s rush, you’d want to define your goal as something like:
+Think about what you want to accomplish with your ad.
+Do you want to grow your member base?
+That’s great, but different ad campaigns will yield different results depending on the time of year, what you’re promoting, how much money you want to spend, and so on, which means you need to be more specific with your goals.

 “I want to create a Google AdWords ad to grow my memberships during the post-New Year’s rush.”